cybiere/jw-theme-simpleBlue/README.md

 If you have any suggestion for improvements, feel free to tell me [there](https://github.com/ncosnard/jw-theme-simpleBlue/issues)

 ## Licence :
-Licence is provided in LICENCE file.
+This theme is provided under [BeerWare Licence](https://en.wikipedia.org/wiki/Beerware).